The 5 Foundations of Personal Finance for Long-term Financial Stability

 2. Get Out of Debt/Loans

-The second foundation of personal finance involves eliminating or avoiding debt, which for a lot of individuals has become a norm.
-Credit cards, student loans, car loans, and mortgages are all common forms of debt that can be overwhelming if not managed correctly.
-Debt can become unmanageable and result in missed payments, exorbitant interest rates, and an endless cycle of debt.
+The second foundation of personal finance is all about avoiding or getting rid of debt, which has become pretty common for a lot of people.
+Credit cards, student loans, car loans, and mortgages are all types of debt that can easily pile up and become overwhelming if not handled carefully.
+If debt gets out of control, it can lead to missed payments, high-interest rates, and feeling stuck in a never-ending cycle of owing money.

 Get Out of Debt Loans